 Prescription drug abuse is on the rise, so legislators in Texas have implemented harsh penalties for those using fraudulent means to obtain prescriptions.
 The charge also includes physicians, nurses or any person unlawfully prescribing medications to patients or distributing prescriptions.
 These charges are incredibly serious and can lead to harsh prison sentences if you don’t have effective legal representation.

 If you or someone you know has been arrested for prescription drug fraud, it’s important you seek an experienced criminal defense attorney.

 If you’ve been accused of prescription fraud in Williamson or Bell County, Price & Twine, PLLC may be the right choice for your case.
 Michael J. Price is a passionate defender and has years of experience to prove it.
 He can examine the allegations, collect evidence, file motions, call expert witnesses and do whatever’s possible to represent you effectively.

-Call Law Office of Michael J. Price, today at (512) 354-1880 to discuss your charges.
-Michael J. Price represents those accused of drug crimes in Bell County and Williamson County, including in Georgetown, Round Rock, Cedar Park, Leander, Taylor, Hutto, Killeen, Temple, Belton and Harker Heights.
+Get in contact with the Price & Twine, today at (512) 354-1880 to discuss your charges.
+Michael J. Price represents those accused of drug crimes in Bell County and Williamson County including Georgetown, Round Rock, Cedar Park, Leander, Taylor, Hutto, Killeen, Temple, Belton and Harker Heights.

 Prescription Fraud Law in Texas

 The Controlled Substances Act lists drugs that are illegal to possess without a properly obtained prescription.
+The recreational use of these drugs has skyrocketed over the years thanks to instances like the Opioid Crisis.
 Some of the most commonly abused prescription drugs are:

 - Oxycontin, or oxymorphone.